shxwn21/postgresSQL-vectorDB/README.md

-# recommendation_system
+# postgresSQL vectorDB
-A homework problem recommendation system via a postgres database with pgvector tool.
+A vector database created with pgvector and postgresML extension tools.
+The goal of this project was to create a model database (or prototype) that generates vectors, storing MHR lesson plans based on grade level and chapters.